 Exit your house, and run down the small hill to Hop's house, where Leon first gave you the choice between Grookey, Scorbunny, or Sobble as your starter Pokemon.
 Enter the house, and then go into Leon's room, which is on the right from the entrance.
 On the ground in Leon's room, you'll find a PokeBall, which contains none other than Charmander itself!
 It's now yours for the keeping.

 As soon as the Dynamax feature was revealed for Pokemon Sword and Shield, questions bounced around about who could be Dynamaxed.
 Game Freak actually showed off Dynamax Charizard in artwork for Sword and Shield before the games even launched, which is why this has become a pretty popular search query.

 Unfortunately, Charizard can't be fought in a standard Dynamax battle.
 The only way to obtain Charizard for yourself is to beat the game, find Charmander using the steps above, and then evolve it all the way to Charizard.
-One quick trick to evolve Charmander to Charmeleon, and then to Charizard is to use the Fire Stone.
+You'll have to do it with experience - there's no way to do it using a Fire Stone.

 Once you've eventually evolved your Charmeleon into a Charizard, you'll finally be able to see what the Dynamax version of Charizard looks like.
 It's definitely a sight to behold, and it's undoubtedly one of the most powerful Fire-type Pokemon in either game.

 There's currently no way to get the other to starters with any reliability within the game itself, though both Squirtle and Bulbasaur have been brief raid battles in the past and may return.
 You can also transfer them over from previous games using the Pokemon Home App outlined here.

 There's Pokemon content everywhere here at USgamer!
 Nadia's review of Sword and Shield is waiting for you here, or check out how the Twilight Wings show is exploring new sides of Pokemon.